DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 HTTP Status 200
 ```

-See the Annex [HTTP Status Code](#http-status-code) to the list with all HTTP status codes possibly returned by the API.
+See [HTTP Status Code](#http-status-code) for the list with all HTTP status codes possibly returned by the API.

-### Modifying Recurrence Payment data
+### Modifying Recurrence payment data

-To change the payment data of the Recurrence, just do a Put as the example.
+To change the payment data of the recurrence, just do a PUT as in the example.

-<aside class="notice"><strong>Warning:</strong> This change affects all data in the Payment node.
-So to keep the previous data you must inform the fields that will not change with the same values that were already saved.</aside>
+<aside class="notice"><strong>Warning:</strong> This change affects all `Payment` node data.
+So to keep the previous data you must inform the fields that will not be changed with the same values ​​that were already saved.</aside>

 #### Request